jrosen48/utk-homepage/content/post/2021-12-30-who-s-reading-data-science-in-education-using-r-google-analytics-as-a-lens/index.md

 - 41,705 sessions
 - 89,977 page views

 This is, obviously, a coarse look.
+How do these compare to other open books?
+To the commercial versions of our book?
+Is this a sizable impact?
 How useful was the book?
 What problems did people encounter?

-And, how did they use it?
+In any case, thanks to anyone who looked at the book (and, hopefully, found it useful).
+Thanks to the authors who inspired us to write this book in the open, too.